No reported COVID-19 transmission in B.C.’s tree planting spring/summer effort - BC Local News

 The 2020 spring and summer tree planting seasons finished up without any reported COVID-19 transmissions within the tree planting community across B.C.

 Under the order, planters had to remain in camps.
-They kept to small working groups isolated from other planters and even before starting the job, kept a daily log book of their health and well-being.
+They kept to small working groups isolated from other planters, and even before starting the job, they kept a daily log book of their health and well-being.

-During the planting sesason, any planter with symptoms was tested for the virus.
+During the planting season, any planter with symptoms was tested for the virus.

 “We are all very pleased,” Kozuki told Black Press Media.